Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Optimal control of pH ODE systems with feed-through

 Let $A \doteq (J-R)Q$, where $J,R,Q$ are as in \eqref{e:phODE_matrix_conditions}.
 By Theorem \ref{t:ph-charac} none of the eigenvalues of $A$ has a positive real part.
 It follows from the real Jordan form that there exists a (spectral) decomposition

 such that both subspaces $N_1$ and $N_2$ are $A$-invariant, $\sigma(A|_{N_1})\subset\rm{i}\R$, and $A|_{N_2}$ is Hurwitz.
 In particular, we have $A = A_1\oplus A_2$ with respect to the decomposition \eqref{e:decompN1}.
-This decomposition will frequently be referred to in the sequel.
-Although the decomposition is not needed to prove our main results on the turnpike behavior of optimal solutions in Subsection \ref{ss:ODE_tp}, the next proposition provides some interesting geometrical insight which also explains the behavior of optimal solutions, see Subsection \ref{ss:example}.
+The next proposition provides some geometrical insight which also explains the behavior of optimal solutions, see Subsection \ref{ss:example}.